robinjohnhopkins/openshift-quickstarts/todolist/README.md

 	TLS termination: Edge
 	insecure traffic: none
 ```

-Then we have a secure site edge terminated
+Then we can create/have a secure site edge terminated route

 https://ownhttps-tomtest.apps.ca-central-1.starter.openshift-online.com/index.html

+We can also create an https route (ensuring total name length <= 65 chars)
+Create a self signed cert for this.

 ```
+# my first attempt failed as too long
 secure-jws-app-tomtest.apps.ca-central-1.starter.openshift-online.com
+# this one was better
 sr-tomtest.apps.ca-central-1.starter.openshift-online.com
 123456789 123456789 123456789 123456789 123456789 123456789 12345 max 65 chars
 ```

 https://www.selfsignedcertificate.com/

-once you have the self signed cert you base64 encode then alter the secret as follows
+once you have the self signed cert you base64 encode then alter the secure-jws-app secret as follows

 ```
 kind: Secret